An accurate and fast bi-directional scan tool is a must for any auto professional these days.

-- 1 Best Bi-directional Scan Tools – Editor’s Picks
+- 2 6 Best Bi-directional Scan Tools Comparison Chart (Editor’s Picks)

-- 3 Buying Guide: How to Choose the Best Bi-Directional Scan Tool
+- 7 Buying Guide: How To Choose the Best Bi-Directional Scan Tool

-A bidirectional scanner is a device that can send and receive information to and from a vehicle’s onboard computer.
+A bidirectional scan tool is a device that can send and receive information to and from a vehicle’s onboard computer.
 In other words, it can request information from a vehicle’s computer or send commands to the vehicle’s modules.
-Those commands will make the module to perform specific tests and functions.
+Those commands will make the module perform specific tests and functions.
 Ordinary scanners can only receive info from a car’s computer, but they can’t send orders.